The Social Travel Gap – Under30Experiences

 Only a small minority actually prefer to travel alone.
 Most either wanted to travel with someone or were open to it, but expected it wouldn't work out.

 Solo travel is often framed as a lifestyle choice, but most people end up traveling alone because coordinating with others didn't work out.
-Plans rarely make it out of the group chat.
+It is not that people do not want to travel together.
+It's that plans often do not make it out of the group chat.

 Section 02